azure-ad-b2c/unit-tests/claims-transformation/string/readme.md

 Tries to copy the `string1` claim value to `result` claim.
 It will copy the value only if the `string1` is in international phone number format, as configured in the **internationalOrNationalPhoneNumber** predicate.

 When you provide a valid phone number, the claim will be copy to the result.
-When you select *Continue* you will see the exact same value on the result page.
+When you select *Continue*, you'll see the exact same value on the result page.
 But if you provide any string, such as email address, the result claim will be empty.

 The unit test defines the following elements: